 What Firewall Management Success Looks Like

 Some of the solutions and services that MSPs provide clearly demonstrate that they’re working and providing value.
-But it may be harder for you to convince your clients that firewall management benefits their companies.
+But it may be harder for you to convince your clients that firewall management benefits them.

 Bodner explains, “As a cybersecurity-focused company, it’s hard to pinpoint specific success stories.
 We are hired to secure our clients’ infrastructure and networks, and we often have to undo years of neglect and damage.
 So, we start from square one.